MiriamLL/QualityCheck/README.md

   ABIOTIC_STRUCTURES or ABIOTIC_OBSERVATIONS.<br>
 - `DETECTION_STEP`: Leave blank if the position was not audited.<br>
 - `BEHAVIOUR`: Leave blank if no BEHAVIOUR was observed.<br>
 - `ACTIVITY`: This field is mandatory.
-NAs are only allowed for abiotic structures. <br>
+0s are only allowed for abiotic structures. <br>
 - `GROUP`: Leave blank if no GROUP was observed.<br>
 - `FAMILY_GROUP`: Leave blank if no FAMILY GROUP was observed.<br>